waldronmatt/blog/articles/guide-to-module-federation-for-enterprise.md

 published: true
 description: A guide for supporting a fully dynamic, multi-environment Module Federation configuration
 tags: modulefederation, webpack, microfrontends, javascript
+series: Module Federation for Enterprise
 cover_image: https://miro.medium.com/max/1000/0*jcNZd6Gx5xtDjOoF.png
 ---

 # Tutorial - A Guide to Module Federation for Enterprise

+## Update: 4/17/2022

+See **[Part 2](https://dev.to/waldronmatt/module-federation-for-enterprise-part-2-men)** of my Module Federation for Enterprise series for **a much easier way** to implement a multi-environment setup than the approach described below.

 ## Update: 9/11/2021